Rose Smith

 RESEARCH PROFILE

-Empirically, my research is grounded in multi-sited fieldwork across nine museums in Budapest, Prague, and Warsaw.
-I analyse how museum narratives, symbolism, and emotional engagement contribute to multi-scalar memory politics, drawing on the theoretical insights of Graham Huggan, Robert Foster, and postcolonial and memory studies scholars.
-More broadly, I am interested in how the commodification of historical memory intersects with contemporary debates on nationalism, Europeanization, and global heritage tourism.
+Within the framework of the Land Gone Wild project, I look at the memorialisation of the Iron Curtain, analysing how narratives, symbolism, and emotional engagement contribute to multi-scalar memory politics.
+More broadly, I am interested in how historical memory intersects with contemporary debates on nationalism, Europeanization, and global heritage tourism.

 Journal Articles